Preview Environments

 - kubectl delete namespace ${{CF_BRANCH_TAG_NORMALIZED}}

-The pipeline just uninstalls the Helm release for that namespace and then deletes the namespace itself.
+The pipeline just uninstalls the Helm release for that namespace, and then deletes the namespace itself.

-Seeing all environments in the Codefresh GUI
+Viewing all environments in the Codefresh UI